Thursday 30 June 2011

 Dough:

-5. Cover and let the dough rest for 30 minutes to 1 hour until the dough is double in size.
+3. Cover and let it rest for 1 hour until the dough is double in size.
+You can also leave it in the fridge overnight, and it will be even more flavorful.
 If you use baking powder instead of yeast, you can skip this step of waiting.

 Grilling on bon fire or BBQ grill: